rei/rei-cedar-docs/docs/patterns/notifications/README.md

 - User Interaction is Not required
 - Advisory Information

-Unlike other notifications, Status Notifications tend to update existing inline page content.
+Status Notifications update existing inline page content.
 They are informative only and provide our users with advisory information that enhances the site experience.
-Adding the correct HTML `role="status" to a status notification helps to infom a user of assisted technology, on change, that something has happend.
+Adding the correct HTML `role="status"` to a status notification helps to infom a user of assisted technology, on change, that something has happend.
 The Status role has an implicit aria-live value of polite though the `aria-live` property may also be used.
-Additionaly, you will need to ensure that our users will understand the context of what the update is informing them of.

 These Notifications will not inturupt the current action of a user so be sure to consider what will be read out once the update is spoken.
+For instance a quantity update for items added to a cart would be of little use if all that was communicated was "one".
-For instance make sure that the item number in the cart is not read without the additonal "items in your cart" or "x items added to your cart".
+In this case add the additonal "items in your cart" or "x items added to your cart" as screen reader only text.
 #### Use When
 It is important to grasp that many visual transitions are actually status notifications and should be providing contextual information to our users.
 This can be provided in the form of screen reader only text, though consider if the action without context will create any cognitive dissonance for our users.